Dynamic Backend System

 For this to work, first, you would need to discover the devices available and then pass the ServiceObject of the selected device to the media player interface.
 The discovery of the available mobile phones can be done using a DiscoveryModel.
 This provides you with a ServiceObject for each device found.
 The concept of a discovery model is not limited to mobile phones, it can be used for all back ends that are not hard wired to the system, like internet services or controlling multiple rear seat systems.

-Zones are a standard way to provide a single API for multiple points in the vehicle.
-For instance, climate control commonly has a driver zone and passenger zone; or even a back seat zone.
+Zones are a standard way to provide a single API for multiple points.
+For instance, a climate control inside a house can be per room e.g. for the living-room and the bathroom.
+Those rooms act as a zone.
 The same concept applies to:

 - and more...